Snow Arctic and Antarctic

 - Institute for Snow and Avalanche Research in the Alps

 - About the guaranteed snow in Central Germany and especially in Ore

 - Forecast of the snow cover in the northern hemisphere in the next few days (GFS)

 - Forecast of snow cover and ice changes in the northern hemisphere in the next 10 days (ECMWF) !

 - Worldwide snow forecasts for the next three days

 - The current snow cover of various rains in the northern hemisphere of NOAA Forecast over the expected snow worldwide.
 (Information is often a little too high!)

 Less ice and snow means less cold air mass

-For the reasons mentioned above, whether or not there is more ice and, above all, more snow on a hemisphere has an enormous impact.
+Due to the reasons mentioned above, whether there is more ice and, above all, more snow on a hemisphere or not has an enormous impact.
 Should the snow cover be less due to climatic fluctuations, part of the cold air mass is practically “missing” as a counterpart to the moist, warm air near the equator.
-One of the effects of less snow and ice in the northern hemisphere is a frontal zone that has been shifted to the north, separating air masses of polar and subtropical origin.
+One of the effects of less snow and ice in the northern hemisphere is a frontal zone that is shifted to the north and separates air masses of polar and subtropical origin.
 Already in the nineties of the last century I was able to see a northward shifted frontal zone compared to mine in the eighties Thesis prove.
 The increasing heat waves in summer and less snowfall in winter in Central Europe in recent years are also a result of less ice and snow cover in the polar and arctic latitudes.

 Webcam Baffin Island / Eastern Canada